 All images courtesy of Mattias Epperlein and Simon Kjaeldgaard-Greising

-Feel free to leave a comment if you have any questions regarding this fishing method, or ice fishing for northern pike in general.
+Feel free to contact us if you have any questions regarding this fishing method or ice fishing for northern pike in general.